Entanglement dynamics from universal low-lying modes: Brownian local GUE model

+As discussed above, for the $n$-th Renyi entropy we are interested in the dynamics of a domain wall with Cayley distance $n$, i.e., between the permutation degrees of freedom $\bra{e}$ and $\bra{\eta}$, which we refer to as the \textit{entanglement domain wall}.
+It is easy to show using Eq.~(\ref{p2n_gue}) that at large $q$ this entanglement domain wall splits into smaller domain walls with a smaller Cayley distance, see App.~\ref{app:superhamhigher} for the explicit expressions for $n = 3$.
+This splitting happens until we are ultimately left with a gas of domain walls, each between permutations of Cayley distance 1, which we will refer to as \textit{elementary domain walls}.

-Recall from the discussion around \eqref{eq:P2naction} at the beginning of this section that domain walls between permutations of Cayley distance 1 can still be thought of as elementary excitations of $P_{2n}$ for $n>2$, although these eigenstates would have a very small overlap with the final state $\bra{\eta ... \eta_x e_{x+1}....e}$.
-A natural guess for a ``multi-particle'' version of these elementary excitations, which would have significant overlap with the final state, would be of the approximate form
+Recall from the discussion around \eqref{eq:P2naction} at the beginning of this section that elementary domain walls can still be thought of as low-energy excitations of $P_{2n}$ for $n>2$, although these eigenstates would have a very small overlap with the final state $\bra{\eta ... \eta_x e_{x+1}....e}$.
+Then there is a natural guess for \textit{scattering states} formed by multiple elementary domain walls, which could have significant overlap with the final state, which is a single entanglement domain wall.
+These scattering states are expected to be of the form